tresata/hackathon2017/README.md

 #### TREK
 Data Inventory Engine built specifically to catalog, profile and report data ontology, quality and format attributes for all data in Hadoop.
 TREK rapidly profiles and inventories “as-is” data stored in Hadoop across all rows and columns to create an informed view of all valuable enterprise data feeds stored in a single Hadoop cluster.

-#### TIDES
-A real time and fully distributed data asset visualization, discovery, query ad aggregation engine with interactive web interface.

-TREK AND TIDES can be accessed via https://hack01.datachambers.com:5601
+TIDES can be accessed via https://hack01.datachambers.com:5601

 For login, it's the same username and password you use or SSH.